SunilKumar-K/DSA-with-HumbleFoos/Weeks/week_1.md

             arr[k++]=arr2[j++];
           }
         }
+ // we are adding the remaining elements in a first array.
         while(i<arr1.length)
         {
           arr[k++] = arr[i++];
         }
+//we are adding the remaining elements in a second array.
          while(j < arr2.length)
         {
           arr[k++] = arr2[j++];
         }
         System.out.print(Arrays.toString(arr));
     }
 }
 ```
 - **Output :- **[1,2,3,4,5,6,7,8,9,10].